AdaCore/gnatstudio/docs/users_guide/extending.rst

     are not displayed by default in the project view, and are not taken into account for VCS operations working on directories.

-* **Outline**

-  .. _Outline_Preferences:

-  *Font*
-    You can choose a specific font for the outline view.
-Typically, this will be used to use a slightly smaller font than in the editor, so that you can see more entities at once on the screen.

-  *Show Profiles*
-    For some of the languages, in particular Ada, GPS can display the profile (list of parameters) for the subprograms.
-This can be used to differentiate between overloaded entities (ie entities with the same name).
-Disabling this preference will only show the entity name.

-  *Sort alphabetically*
-    If this preference is activated, the entities will be sorted alphabetically in the outline view.
-If disabled, they will be displayed in the order they are found in the source file.

-  *Link with Editor*
-    If this option is set, the current subprogram will be selected in the outline view every time the cursor position changes in the current editor.
-    This option requires some computation for GPS, and you might want to avoid the slow down by disabling it.

-  *Show file name*
-    If this option is set, the outline view will show the name of the file on its first line, and indent slightly all following lines.
-If this option is unset, this will save some screen real estate, but you will have to look at the current editor to see what file is descrived in the Outline View.

 * **Documentation**
   .. _Documention_Preferences: